wasmCloud/wasmcloud.com/docs/fundamentals/actors/create-actor/update.md

 ## `wash dev`

-As of wash 0.18.0 you can use the experimental `wash dev` command to rapidly iterate on your actor.
+As of wash 0.18.0 you can use the experimental `wash dev` command to rapidly build and iterate on your actor.

-This command will start a local wasmCloud host (if you don't already have one started) and automatically register your actor with it.
-It will also watch your actor file for changes and automatically recompile and update the actor in the host.
+`wash dev` starts a local wasmCloud host (if you don't already have one started), builds your actor, and automatically registers your actor with the host.
+It will also watch your actor source code for changes, recompile, and update the actor in the host.

 This is a great way to get started with wasmCloud development, and we recommend it for all new actors.

-Currently, it only will start the actor, so you'll have to follow the steps in the [running the actor](./run) section to start the providers your actor needs.
+Currently, `wash dev` only will starts the actor, so you'll have to follow the steps in the [running the actor](./run) section to start the providers your actor needs.
 We hope to automate as much of that away in the future.

 Before running `wash dev`, you'll need to enable experimental mode for wash: